emmyclau/CarND-Vehicle-Detection/README.md

 ![ScreenShot](images/image4.png)

-Please refer to code cell #7 for scaling the feature:
+Please refer to code cell #7 for scaling the features:

 ```
 # Fit a per-column scaler